i05nagai/memorandum/language/english_speaking.md

 * The review said it was worse than garbage.
 That's harsh.
 * decent
     * Is the food good? it's decent.
+    * acceptable, satisfactory, or reasonable
+        * we get good benefits, and the pay is decent
+        * It costs 100 dollars to buy a decent sleeping bag
+    * socially acceptable or good
+        * Everyone should be entitled to a decent wage/standard of living.
+        * It was very decent (= kind) of you to help.
+    * Decent also means good or kind
+        * They’re just decent, ordinary people.
+    * Decent also means wearing socially acceptable clothing
+        * When the players were showered and decent, the reporters were allowed in.
+        * are you decent yet?
+        * you can come in now, I'm decent
+* indecent
+    * morally offensive, esp. in a sexual way
+        * indecent language is not allowed on the radio between 6a.m. and 10p.m.
+        * an indencent photograph/act
+    * not suitable or correct for a situation
 * buffe
     * The caffeteria has a lunch buffet for only 500 yen
 * You're just nitpicking